lightly-ai/lightly/lightly/openapi_generated/docs/SamplesApi.md

 file_name = 'file_name_example' # str | the filename to create a signed url for

 try:
-    # Get the signed url to upload an image to for a specific sample of a dataset
     api_response = api_instance.get_sample_image_write_url_by_id(dataset_id, sample_id, file_name)
     pprint(api_response)
 except ApiException as e: